Introduction to PostgreSQL Compare Strings

 Example #4

-Compare string using less than operator.
+Compare string using less than the operator.

-- We can compare the string using less than operator.
+- We can compare the string using less than the operator.
 Below example shows that we are comparing the string using less than operator and retrieving the result using select operations.

 Code: